 Founded in 2015, the University of Canberra’s Poetry on the Move is a fully curated festival, run as a major initiative of the Centre for Creative and Cultural Research, Faculty of Arts and Design at the University of Canberra.
-The CCCR’s objectives through the festival are to promote poetry as a globally valuable art form through the engagement with international, national and local poetry communities.
+The CCCR’s objectives through the festival are to promote poetry as a vibrant art form through the engagement with international, national and local poetry communities.

 Please join us in any way you can – online or in person.
-Please bring your own questions and ideas about the archives.
+Please bring your own questions and ideas about maneuverings.
 Visit our pages, view our recordings, and, if you are able to attend in person, a seat in Gorman House awaits you.

 Yours in poetry,